-Please call to schedule your evaluation and discuss a treatment plan.
+Give us a call to schedule your evaluation and discuss a treatment plan.
 New patient evaluations are typically scheduled within 24-48 hours.

 We encourage you to explore your options to find a physical therapy practice capable of providing all your rehabilitation needs.

 We are currently in-network providers for Medicare, Tricare, BCBS, UHC, Cigna, Humana, Aetna/Coventry, Medcost, Allign, Corvel, Medrisk, Meritain, pediatric Medicaid (up to age 18), and others.

 Please complete applicable new patient documentation found on our Patient Forms page.

 Each visit typically lasts 1 hour.
 Depending on the injury, you may require 1-3 visit per week for 4-8 weeks.
 Your therapist will discuss a detailed treatment plan during your first visit.

-Unlike some clinics, where you see someone different each visit, we feel it is very important to develop a one-on-one relationship with you to maintain continuity of care.
+Unlike other clinics, where you may see someone different each visit, we feel it is very important to develop a one-on-one relationship with you to maintain continuity of care.

 Pain intensity, what makes it worse and what makes it better.